divisionbyz0rro/P03KayceeMod/README.md

 <details>
 <summary>Changelog</summary>

+2.3.5
+- Final update by DivisionByZ0rro - see note.
+- Gem Cycler updates the resources manager on each gem change.
+- Fixed defect where the recycler was giving away common tokens instead of rare token when cashing in a rare card.
+- Energy Conduit no longer crashes inside of of a circuit
+- The checks for entering REDACTED are more robust, which should hopefully fix some issues entering that zone.
+- The "No Bomb Remote" challenge has been replaced with a second, stackable Smaller Backpack challenge.

+2.3.4
+- Fixed a defect in the interaction between "Unkillable when Powered" and "Skeleclocked"

 2.3.3
 - There was a really silly bug in the audio import code - this should hopefully solve the modman compatibility issue.